starship/starship/docs/fr-FR/config/README.md

 ## Crystal

-Le module `crystal` affiche la version actuellement installée de Crystal.
+The `crystal` module shows the currently installed version of Crystal.
 By default the module will be shown if any of the following conditions are met:

 - Le répertoire courant contient un fichier `shard.yml`
 - Le répertoire courant contient un fichier `.cr`